dzuelke/symfony-demo-heroku/README.md

 You should see posts on the blog.
 Take one further down the list in the admin panel, and mark the "featured" checkbox before saving.
 This post will now be at the top of the list.

+At the same time, the main production app is obviously still without that flag.

 ### Pipelines!

+It's time to use pipelines to promote the new feature, and have the database migration happen automatically.

 #### Prepare